yousefalsatouf/BeCode-Training/02-the-hill/character-manager.md

 - Repository : `character-manager`
 - Time : 3 days
-- Job : by team with your godfather/nephew
+- Team : with your godmother-father/pioupiou

 ## Objectives